If the question, “What personal training certification should I get” sounds familiar, you are probably contemplating, or researching – or both.

 Conveniently included in the population-wide normative data from test results.

-Your clients can gain a perspective on where they stand relative to the overall population, and where they are in relation to their goals.
+Your clients can gain a perspective on where they stand relative to the overall population, and where they are to their goals.

 Learn more about: The Best Fitness Certifications